Tenshin Shōden Katori Shintō-ryū: Noda-ha

 Noda Shinzan (1848–1917) began training in Katori Shintō-ryū in 1853 under Yamada Naomune, a retainer of the Date clan.
 Many Date retainers had trained in Katori Shintō-ryū and developed their own distinctive style.
 After Naomune's death in 1912, Shinzan enrolled his grandson, Seizan, under Yamaguchi Kumajiro, the most senior mainline shihan at the time.
 Following the deaths of Yamaguchi and his grandfather, Noda Seizan continued to train under Motomiya Toranosuke.
 After Motomiya's passing, Noda studied with Hayashi Yazaemon who began reforming and standardizing the mainline curriculum.
 Finding his style incompatible with Hayashi's, Noda Seizan quietly withdrew to private teaching, referring to his branch as Noda-ha Katori Shintō-ryū.
 Noda-ha preserves some kata that have been lost in the mainline.

 Ichigidō

 Shiigi Munenori began training in Katori Shintō-ryū under his father, who had trained with Motomiya Toranosuke, before formally training at Ōtake Risuke's dojo for over thirty years.
 He incorporates Katori Shintō-ryū as part of the curriculum of his Ichigidō organization and maintains a positive relationship with the Iizasa family.
 He writes "Tenshin Shōden Katori Shintō-ryū" as "天真正伝香取神刀流" using '刀' (sword) in place of '道' (way).

 Yoseikan Budo

-Mochizuki Minoru, a judoka from the Kodokan who trained alongside Sugino Yoshio, has incorporated Katori Shintō-ryū into the curriculum of Yoseikan Budo.
-His son, Mochizuki Hiro, now heads Yoseikan.
+Mochizuki Minoru, a 8th dan judoka from the Kodokan and 10th dan aikidoka under Ueshiba Morihei, trained alongside Sugino Yoshio, and incorporated Katori Shintō-ryū into the curriculum of Budo Yoseikan.
+His son, Mochizuki Hiro, founded Yoseikan Budo.